shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 ## Fleshing out the Skeleton

 Stars rarely align on a line.
 Instead, they exhibit some degree of duality between individual randomness and collective predictability.
-We can jitter the points vertically and horizontally to achieve similar effects.
+We can jitter the points vertically and horizontally with white noises to achieve similar effects.
 If there aren't enough points, reuse the same data frame!

 ```r
 stars <- sprial_arms %>%